GOUTHAM-GR/GOUTHAM-GR/README.md

 - 👋 Hi, I’m @GOUTHAM-GR
-- 👀 I’m interested in full stack development, from design to deployment
+- 👀 I’m interested in full stack development, from designing to deployment
 - 🌱 I’m currently learning REACT
 - 📫 How to reach me gouthamgowdar@gmail.com
 <!---